Corporate Governance Statement

 The full Board determines the board size and composition, subject to limits imposed by the Company’s Constitution which is required to comply with the NZX Listing Rules.
 The Constitution provides for a minimum of three Directors and a maximum of seven.

 The Constitution and NZX Listing Rules also require that while there are a total of six or seven Directors, two must be independent Directors.
-As at 31 March 2010, the Board has determined that the independent Directors of TrustPower are RP Carter, GJC Swier, and IS Knowles and the non-independent Directors of TrustPower are MJ Cooney, BJ Harker, and HRL Morrison.
+As at 31 March 2011, the Board has determined that the independent Directors of TrustPower are RH Aitken, GJC Swier, and IS Knowles and the non-independent Directors of TrustPower are MJ Cooney, BJ Harker, and M Bogoievski.

 The Board has established a standing Audit Committee consisting of three Board members.
 The Committee meets at least four times a year.
-Members of the Committee are: GJC Swier (Chairman), BJ Harker, and RP Carter.
+Members of the Committee are: GJC Swier (Chairman), BJ Harker, and IS Knowles.

 The role of the Audit Committee is formally recorded in a charter document approved by the Board of Directors.
 The primary objective of the Committee, as set out in the charter, is to assist the Board in fulfilling its responsibilities relating to accounting and reporting practices of the Group.
 In particular, the Committee’s main responsibilities are to:

-• recommend to the Board the appointment, removal and remuneration of the external auditors, and review the terms of their engagement, and the scope and quality of the audit; and
+- Recommend to the Board the appointment, removal and remuneration of the external auditors, and review the terms of their engagement, and the scope and quality of the audit.

 In fulfilling its responsibilities, the Audit Committee receives regular reports from management and the internal and external auditors.
 It also meets with the internal and external auditors at least three times a year – more frequently if necessary.
 The internal and external auditors have a clear line of direct communication at any time to either the Chairperson of the Audit Committee or the Chairperson of the Board.